Long-time behaviour of sphalerons in $\phi^4$ models with a false vacuum: Introduction

-A basic question is what is the long-time behaviour of the sphaleron after it is perturbed?
-There are two different channels for the evolution \cite{Man-review24}.
+A simple relativistic field theory in 1+1 dimensions exhibiting exact sphaleron solutions is the class of nonlinear Klein-Gordon (KG) models with a non-symmetric quartic potential \cite{Ave.Baz.Los.Men,Man-review}.
+The profile of the sphalerons is symmetric with a single peak, while asymptotically the sphaleron goes to a background value given by the false vacuum, with the peak of the profile being the value of the true vacuum.
+Instability of a sphaleron can be triggered by either a perturbation or an interaction with some inhomogeneity.
+There are two different channels for the subsequent evolution of the sphaleron.
 One channel consists of the sphaleron collapsing to an oscillon, which is a long-lived oscillatory solution that has a localized profile \cite{Bog.Mak,Gle,Gle.Sic}.
 This decay channel occurs when the perturbation is negative \cite{Nav-Obr.Que}.
 The other channel arises from a positive perturbation \cite{Nav-Obr.Que} and causes the sphaleron to increase in height until its peak reaches the value of the true vacuum, after which its width will increase, producing an expanding region of true vacuum due to conservation of energy.
 Its profile resembles a kink-antikink pair whose flanks steepen as they separate.

-The present paper is devoted to exploring this latter long-time behaviour analytically.
-No previous results in this direction have been obtained in the literature.
-As a main result, an explicit power series approximate solution will be derived which describes the evolution of the sphaleron.
+The present paper is devoted to exploring this latter long-time behaviour analytically, which provides a simple model of bubble formation and evolution.
+No previous results in this direction have been obtained in the literature (see \Ref{Ada.Ciu.Ole.Rom.Wer.2021,Ole.Que.Rom.Wer.2023,Alo-Izq.Nav-Obr.Ole.Que.Rom.Wer.2023} for related work in other directions).

+As a main new result, an explicit power series approximate solution will be derived which describes the evolution of the sphaleron.
 This solution is found by a nonlinear collective coordinate method involving three degrees of freedom.
 The asymptotic behaviour of the profile for large time consists of a tabletop whose height is the value of the true vacuum and whose width increases such that the flanks become vertical as their speed approaches light speed.
 The energy of the solution is conserved while the energy density asymptotically concentrates at the flanks.
-This behaviour qualitatively matches what is seen in numerical solutions.
+This behaviour qualitatively matches what is seen in numerical solutions of the model.

+These novel results provide an analytically tractable prototype for studying the dynamical realization of a bubble transition between vacua, in which the physical system evolves from an unstable configuration around a false vacuum into an expanding region of true vacuum bounded by topological defects.
+In particular, the energy of the bubble gets redistributed into propagating localized structures at the wall of the bubble.